 Case studies are advertising’s advertising.
-Some people think the videos are, at best, a distraction and, at worst, a distortion.
-Good campaigns shouldn’t need slick videos to sell them to juries and bad campaigns shouldn’t be allowed to hide behind them.
+Some think they are a distraction, or even worse, a distortion.
+Good campaigns shouldn’t need slick videos to sell them to juries, they argue, and bad campaigns shouldn’t be allowed to hide behind them.

-And to be fair, a lot of case study films deserve criticism: padded with tiresome clichés and propped up by results figures as robust as smoke.
+And to be fair, a lot of case study films, padded with tiresome clichés and propped up by results as robust as smoke, deserve criticism.
 Agency John St created a perfect parody of the genre in 2011, which is well worth watching.

 But just like advertising itself, case study films are going nowhere.
 Campaigns have become too complex for agencies to simply send juries the work and assume that all will be clear.